fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 }
 {% endhighlight %}

 Notice that the only difference between the first and second example is that I am accessing the value at `(r,c)` in each iteration, instead of at `(c,r)`.
-This seemingly innocuous change results in a surprinsingly big performance boost: On my machine, running the first example takes 1.45 seconds, while the second example takes 0.50 seconds.
+This seemingly innocuous change results in a surprisingly big performance boost: On my machine, running the first example takes 1.45 seconds, while the second example takes 0.50 seconds.

 This may not seem like a lot, but think about it: by swapping <i>two characters</i> in our code that control memory access patterns, we made the program run <i>three times faster</i>.
 Our programs are logically identical, but by changing <i>the order in which we iterate</i> we've improved the performance threefold.
 In fact, we can take this idea even further: the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely, since the prefetcher is always going to be a few steps ahead of us in placing the next items in the cache.